videlais/Unofficial-Ink-Cookbook/_chapters/11-list-ing-to-a-side.md

 layout: chapter
 ---

-# Chapter 11: LIST-ing to a Side
+## Learning Objectives

-**Learning Objectives:** By the end of this chapter, you will be able to:
+By the end of this chapter, you will be able to:

 - Create and manipulate LISTs for tracking collections of values
 - Apply built-in LIST functions including LIST_COUNT(), LIST_MIN(), and LIST_MAX()